TheraPDX/EnvMon/README.md

 ### Web dashboard

-First, edit `particle-login.json` file at the root of the project with your Particle Cloud credentials or your Access Token:
+First, edit `particle-login.json` at the root of the project with your `Particle Cloud credentials` or your `accessToken`:

 ```json
 { "username": "user@email.com", "password": "pass" }